Industry Research Fellowships frequently asked questions

 Who can apply for an Advance Queensland Research Fellowship?

-The applicant must be a Queensland-based organisation that employs the Fellow.
+The applicant must be a Queensland-based organisation that conducts research.
+The Fellow will be employed by the applicant organisation.

 What is the closing date for applications?

-The closing date for Advance Queensland Research Fellowships applications is 1:00 pm AEST, Monday 6 February 2017.
+The closing date for Advance Queensland Industry Research Fellowships applications is 1:00 pm AEST, Tuesday 30 July 2019.

 Can the application be revised after submission?

-No. However you must advise the department of any changes that are likely to affect your eligibility.
+No. However the department must be advised of any changes that are likely to affect funding eligibility.

 How are early and mid-career fellowships distinguished?